1970s peasant revolts in Thailand

 Thailand witnessed several uprisings by farmers from several central Thai provinces in the mid-1970s.
-Thailand, transitioning to democratic government after nearly forty years of dictatorship, was beset by revolution involving several segments of the population.
+Thailand, transitioning to democratic government after nearly forty years of dictatorship was beset by revolution involving several segments of the population.
 Farmers were one of several politicized groups that rioted on the streets.
-They implored Thai Prime Minister Thanom Kittikachorn to reduce their debt and to ensure fair rice prices.
+They implored Thai Prime Minister Thanom Kittikachorn to reduce their debt and ensure fair rice prices.

-These appeals were ignored, with the prime minister refusing to meet with farmers.
+These appeals were ignored, with the prime minister refusing to meet with the farmers.
 In their desperation, farmers tried to enact change by themselves.
 Unafraid of creditors and other capitalists, they hoped for a change which would free them from debt-bondage.
 They announced their intention to cease paying taxes and refused to recognise the authority of Thai state leadership.
 By setting up an autonomous liberated zone, the farmers sought greater freedom and the ability to better influence rice crop prices in order to better sustain themselves.

-The aims of the farmer's revolt were to be recognised for their contributions to the state and subsequently to be treated with respect equal to that of their landlords.
+The aims of the farmers' revolt were to be recognised for their contributions to the state and subsequently to be treated with respect equal to that of their landlords.
 From the revolt, the Farmers Federation of Thailand (FFT), a national, autonomous Thai farmers organisation, emerged.
 The FFT led the struggle in northern Thailand to pass a law which standardised and lowered the level of rents on rice land, the Land Rent Control Act (LRCA) of December 1974.

 What followed in the wake of the 14 October 1973 movement were mass protests by farmers and their allies such as students and professional classes who challenged the ruling elite to improve the lives of farmers.
 The revolt antagonized landowners and state officials.
 In response, activists were harassed and murders were to follow.
 Between March 1974 and September 1979, 21 FTT leaders were assassinated with the killings concentrated in the Chiang Mai region.
 The assassination of FTT leaders created an environment of pervasive fear in the countryside and ended the revolutionary efforts of the FTT.